Top Vape Mods Reviewed by Vapers

 Here’s a list of the very best regulated box mods.
 Since we chose only the top performers, you won’t notice a lot of cons, although we’ll definitely mention any weaknesses that the particular mod has.

-With the right settings and technique, it’s hard to beat iPV5 when it comes to blowing biggest plumes of vapor.
-Behind all this power and the added benefits of vaping in temperature control mode is a unique cutting edge chipset, the YiHi SX330-200.
+With the right settings and technique, it’s hard to beat this vape mod when it comes to blowing huge plumes of vapor from a very tiny device, and with added benefits of vaping in temperature control mode, it’s our #1 choice.

 What’s more, you can use Stainless Steel, Nickel and Titanium coils in temperature control mode, for ultimate customization.
-Pioneer4You allows firmware upgrade, so that your powerful hardware is always accompanied by the latest software.
-It has a long battery life, and is powered by two 18650 battery cells, so you can enjoy extended vape sessions.
-The iPV5 screams it’s time to saddle up, and start vaping like a true sir – without having to spend big bucks.
+It has a long battery life so you can enjoy extended vape sessions.

 Resistance: 0.1Ω (wattage) and 0.06Ω (temperature control)